Is it better to train using free weights or machines? It’s a common question, we’ve scoured our resources to find the most evidence-based answer.

 For more on Periodisation follow my progress, as I’m currently following a Modified Linear Periodised Programme for Loading.
 Taken from Brad Schoenfeld’s hypertrophy book

-Mix it up!
+So which is better free weights or machines?
+The answer is generally to mix it up!
 But not too much … For strength and hypertrophy research shows that a variety of exercises are beneficial, both with fixed machines, free-form machines and of course free weights.
 However don’t train randomly, focus on your goal.
-For more tips on programme, design check out
+For more tips on programme design check out

 Advanced Fitness Assessment, 8th edition.